h4v1nfun/CV-Resume/README.md

-## Afonso Neto Resumé
+# Afonso Neto CV/Resumé

+O CV completo está no ficheiro cv.pdf

+Full Resumé is in file cv.pdf

-# Made in LaTeX using XeLaTeX
+## Made in LaTeX using XeLaTeX